langchain-ai/langchain/templates/cassandra-synonym-caching/README.md

 # cassandra-synonym-caching

-This package provides a simple chain template showcasing the usage of LLM Caching backed by Astra DB / Apache Cassandra®.
+This template provides a simple chain template showcasing the usage of LLM Caching backed by Astra DB / Apache Cassandra®.

 ## Environment Setup